JelenadlS/capstone-project/README.md

   - Category (optional, other by default)
   - Friends (optional)
   - Notes (optional)
+  - Picture (optional - if not uploaded placeholder picture is available)
   - Date (optional)
   - Location (optional)
 - Delete items from the list